 Please wait for just a moment.

-You can cancel an order – however if we’ve already purchased the currency you may be required to pay any losses that we incur from market movement.
-Please refer to our terms and conditions (section 2) for full details.
+You can cancel a transaction, but if we’ve already bought the currency for you you may be required to pay any losses we incur as a result of market movement.
+Please refer to our terms and conditions (section 10) for full details.

 One of several things may have happened here:

 Don’t worry – just give us a call on +44 (0) 1736 335250.
 We’ll need to verify your details, and then we can reset your security question answers.

 Any rates given on our general website or by email are interbank exchange rates – which are used for indicative purposes only.
 To see our exchange rate just log in or use this app and we’ll give you instant rates.

 It can take 2-3 working days for your currency to arrive depending on the currencies involved and the country you’ve sent the funds to.
 You can check the status of your transfer in your Activity history.Your transfer will appear in the ‘Completed’ tab as soon as the funds have been deposited in the recipient account.

 If you have any concerns about your transfer please call us on +44 (0) 1736 335250.

 A recipient is the person you’re sending money to – it could be yourself, a friend/family member or a gas company (for example) if you’re paying a bill overseas.